ewang2002/ewang2002/README.md

 $$\boxed{\texttt{println!("Hello World! 🙃");}}$$
 I'm Edward, a third year undergraduate student at the [University of California San Diego](http://ucsd.edu/) studying [Mathematics-Computer Science](https://math.ucsd.edu/students/undergraduate/ma30-math-computer-science-b-s/) in the [Mathematics](https://math.ucsd.edu/) department.

-I will be a [CSE tutor/instructional assistant](https://cse.ucsd.edu/undergraduate/undergraduate-tutors) for the second half of Summer 2022.
-I'm also looking for an internship during the school year and for Summer 2023 to complement what I've learned in school and on my projects.
+I am currently a [CSE tutor](https://cse.ucsd.edu/undergraduate/undergraduate-tutors) for the second half of Summer 2022, and will be a CSE tutor for the Fall 2022 quarter.
+I'm also looking for a Summer 2023 internship to complement what I've learned in school and on my projects.

 <details>
 <summary>More Information.</summary>